5 Step GDPR Compliance Checklist For All Businesses

 GDPR-Checklist-for-Full-Compliance-01

-You may need to comply with the General Data Protection Regulation (GDPR) if you own a website or app that collects personal information from your visitors, and it is available to visitors from the European Union (EU) or European Economic Area (EEA).
+Your business must comply with the General Data Protection Regulation (GDPR) if you own a website or app that collects personal information from visitors, and if your services are available to people in the European Union (EU) or European Economic Area (EEA).

 Violating the GDPR, even by mistake, can lead to massive fines of up to 4% of your gross annual income and other forms of sanction.

-To help you set your website or app up for full GDPR compliance and avoid costly fines, we’ve created an easy-to-follow GDPR checklist that guides you through the entire regulation.
+To help you set your website or app up for full GDPR compliance and avoid costly fines, I’ve created an easy-to-follow GDPR checklist to guide you through the entire regulation.

 Table of Contents